Every vote counts: Size of majority in Congress makes a difference - NewsBreak

 “Whenever the margin is really close, whenever the Senate is evenly divided, then every vote counts and there’s not a lot of wiggle room for somebody who has a reason to want to vote in the other direction,” Noel explained.

 “Typically, I think you can count on a handful of people in each party to be willing to go to the other party some of the time,” Noel added.
 “If the difference is two or three votes, then we’ll come to that quite often.
-If the difference is ten or twenty or thirty votes, then it won’t matter as much.”
+If the difference is 10 or 20 or 30 votes, then it won’t matter as much.”

 Comments / 0